luisacusick/VC-Optimus/README.md

 ```bash
 ./simulate.sh -r <reference> -d <divergence proportion> -s <read1.fq> -s <read2.fq>
 ```
-   ---This simulates a genome with desired sequence divergence from reference (known variants) and simulates sequence reads from that genome using error profiles sampled from the real read dataset.
+   --This simulates a genome with desired sequence divergence from reference (known variants) and simulates sequence reads from that genome using error profiles sampled from the real read dataset.
 Simulated reads are processed and aligned back to the reference, and subsequently analyzed using the variant calling software GATK, Free Bayes, and VarDict (called variants).
 Outputs a table and figure describing each methods' sensitivity, positive predictive value (PPV), and F1 score <DESCRIBE_F1> either singly or in combination
    --default divergence proportion is .01 (means .01 of the sites in the simulated genome will be different from the reference)
    --creates a directory called 'sim' in the current working directory

-4. Run the desired, optimal combination of variant callers on your real data set
+4. Run the optimal combination of variant callers on your real data set

 ```bash
 ./callVariants.sh -r <reference> -b <bam file> -o <output directory> -g (include gatk) -f (include free bayes) -v (include vardict) -a (include all)